7 Best Test Management Software in 2025

 Pricing of Testomat.io

-• Free plan – 2 users, 2 projects, core features.
+• Free plan: Supports 2 users and 2 projects with core test management features.

-• Professional – roughly $30 per user/month, unlocks unlimited projects, AI, and priority chat.
+• Professional: Approximately $30 per user/month, unlocking unlimited projects, the AI assistance engine, and priority support.

 All tiers include a no-credit-card free trial so teams can import test data, run exploratory sessions, and judge fit before committing.